Back in the day when lawyers were cheap, Capt. Walter Barefoot was in and out of court almost 150 times during the second half of the 17th century.

 Barefoot made the mistake of feuding with Andrew Wiggin, son-in-law of the powerful Puritan magistrate Simon Bradstreet.

 In 1667, Capt.
 Barefoot and Wiggin fought in the road, and afterward the sue-happy Barefoot took him to court.

-Barefoot claimed Wiggin molested him, stole his pistol ‘some writings.’
+Barefoot claimed Wiggin molested him, stole his pistol and “some writings.”
 The court fined Wiggin.
 Wiggin countersued, claiming Barefoot had defamed him.
 Barefoot countersued for molestation.

 In 1668, Barefoot sued Wiggin for debts and Wiggin tried to take Barefoot’s sawmill from him.
 In the courtroom, Wiggin approached Barefoot under the pretense of reconciling with him.
 Instead, he bit Barefoot in the face.

 Barefoot finally got into serious legal trouble.
 He sold a piece of land along the Lamprey River to Robert Wadleigh.
 Other people claimed they owned the land, and Wadleigh demanded Barefoot clear the title.
 The court ruled Barefoot either had to clear the title or pay Wadleigh 400 pounds.
-Simon Bradstreet was a magistrate Court of Assistants, which ruled against Barefoot.
+Simon Bradstreet, a magistrate in the Court of Assistants, ruled against Barefoot.